PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The preceding terminal ArgMax owner returns the one-counter dictionary `optimized_transpose_pre_argmax_nhwc_terminal_chains` from its sole production call.
-That direct result is currently discarded between captured terminal Conv-activation cleanup and captured Gather-channel-fanout cleanup.
-Strict characterization fixes `_terminal_pre_argmax_stats` as the direct result target without changing its live Session LayoutState input.
+That direct result is retained as `_terminal_pre_argmax_stats` between captured terminal Conv-activation cleanup and captured Gather-channel-fanout cleanup.
+The retained value has no consumer, and the live Session LayoutState input is unchanged.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned